 - It happens to Turbo's poncho in Lift Off.
 Unlike other examples, however, they are able to get Ricardo to repair it before too much damage is done.

 - In an episode of Bewitched, Samantha Stephens used this trope to get revenge on a Rich Bitch (part of the same episode described on the It's a Costume Party, I Swear page, incidentally).

 - One recurring sketch by Armstrong and Miller involves an accident-prone presenter who continually ends up destroying priceless historical artifacts.
 Guess what happens in the one where there's a centuries-old tapestry.

 - In a Childrens Hospital episode, a nurse has her uniform scrubs stripped off in this manner.

 - In the Doctor Who story "The Space Museum," the titular museum is labyrinthine enough that Ian unwinds Barbara's cardigan in order to use the wool à la Theseus.
 To be fair, he is shown to have some trouble starting the sweater's disassembly, and Barbara has to take it from him and pick open a starting point; but after that it's just treated as a ball of yarn with a long single thread (which, as usual with string in a labyrinth, runs out too soon).

-- At the beginning of the Doctor's fifth regeneration, he completely unravels his previous incarnation's scarf while wandering about the Tardis hallways searching for the Zero room, presumably so he could find his way back to the console room.
+- At the beginning of the Doctor's fourth regeneration, the Fifth Doctor completely unravels his previous incarnation's scarf while wandering about the TARDIS hallways searching for the Zero room, presumably so he could find his way back to the console room.